Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 -----------------|-----------------------------|----------------
 Ref              | Pointer<Issuance|Spend|Mux> | Previous entry referenced by this ValueSource.
 Value            | AssetAmount                 | Amount and Asset ID contained in the referenced entry.
 Position         | Integer                     | Iff this source refers to a mux entry, then the Position is one of the mux's numbered Outputs.
-Otherwise, the position must be 0.
+If this source refers to an inp

 #### ValueDestination